zarahbaloch/health-insurance-pricing/README.md

-# Health Insurance Pricing- Project Summary
+# RiskRateML: Predictive Modeling for Insurance Charges

 This project predicts health insurance charges using the Medical Cost Personal Dataset (Kaggle: https://www.kaggle.com/datasets/mirichoi0218/insurance).
 The repo is structured as a full pipeline with modular code, unit tests, and a final modeling notebook.